12o13/pandapower/doc/estimation.rst

 As an example, we will define measurements for a simple pandapower network *net* with 4 buses.
 Bus 4 is out-of-service.
 The external grid is connected at bus 1.

-There are multiple measurements available, which have to be defined for the state estimator.
-There are two voltage measurements at buses 1 and 2.
+Multiple measurements are available and have to be defined for the state estimator.
+There are two voltage measurements, at buses 1 and 2.
 There are two power measurements (active and reactive power) at bus 2.
-There are also line power measurements at bus 1.
-The measurements are both for active and reactive power and are located on the line from bus 1 to bus 2 and from bus 1 to bus 3.
+There are also two line power measurements at bus 1.
+The measurements are for both active and reactive power and are located on the line from bus 1 to bus 2 and from bus 1 to bus 3.
 This yields the following code:

 ::